Neural-Systems-at-UIO/nutil/docs/QuantifierInput.rst

     **Software recommendations**

-    **Ilastik**: We recommend the Pixel and Object Classification workflows in the ilastik software to generate the segmentations, with the Glasbey lookup table applied with Fiji to visualise the output.
-See the ilastik section of this Read the Doc for instructions. ilastik is available to download here: http://ilastik.org/download.html.
+    `Ilastik: <http://ilastik.org/download.html>`_ We recommend the Pixel and Object Classification workflows in the ilastik software to generate the segmentations, with the Glasbey lookup table applied with FIJI to visualise the output.
+See the ilastik section of this Read the Doc for instructions.

-    **QuPath**: QuPath is an alternative that can be used to generate the segmentations. https://qupath.github.io/
+    `QuPath: <https://qupath.github.io/QuPath>`_ is an alternative that can be used to generate the segmentations.

-    **Fiji**: Fiji is also useful https://imagej.net/software/fiji/
+    `FIJI ImageJ: <https://imagej.net/software/fiji/>`_ Fiji is also useful for generating segmentations.

 **Preparing the Atlas Maps**
 --------------------------------

-The atlas maps are generated with QuickNII, which applies linear registration of the sections to the atlas, or with VisuAlign that applies nonlinear refinement to an existing QuickNII registration.
+The atlas maps are generated with `QuickNII <https://quicknii.readthedocs.io/en/latest/>`_, which applies linear registration of the sections to the atlas, or with `VisuAlign <https://visualign.readthedocs.io/en/latest/>`_ that applies nonlinear refinement to an existing QuickNII registration.
 The VisuAlign atlas maps are thereby typically more accurate than the QuickNII atlas maps, but also take more time to produce.
 The atlas maps are customised to match the cutting plane and proportions of the brain sections.

 File format: The atlas maps are in .FLAT format and cannot be viewed directly.
 The image below shows the information contained in an atlas map, but is not the .FLAT file itself.